jbuehl/homealone/docs/README.faults.md

 Homealone provides the infrastructure to support a dashboard that shows the state of Homealone Services and to send notifications if the state changes.
 The Remote Resource interface currently allows a Client to discover the existence of all Homealone Services in the system, and is aware when a Service that was previously advertising itself has stopped doing so.
 This results in a change in the state of the Service that is presented on a dashboard UI, and it may also trigger a notification.

-There are occasionally situations where an Application is running and broadcasting messages to the system, but something has occurred internally that causes it to stop performing some critical function.
+There are occasionally situations where a Service is running and broadcasting messages to the system, but something has occurred internally that causes it to stop performing some critical function.
 This may be caused by a hardware issue or a bug in the code.
 There is usually information in the system log that shows what has happened, but there isn't a mechanism to alert someone that there is a problem.

 ## Requirements